 Another scientist, as a result of a breakthrough in the laboratory?
 A young upstart trying to make their name in the science world by taking a swing at the champ?

-Oddly enough, it was the German Romantic author and poet, Johann Wolfgang Goethe.
+No. Funnily enough, it was the German Romantic author and poet, Johann Wolfgang Goethe.

 Better known for his classic works in the Sturm und Drang era of German Romanticism, Goethe penned and published Farbenlehre (his ‘Theory of Colours’) in 1810.